-What are the HLA genes?
+What are the HLA Genes?

 The association between the HLA-B*1502 allele and carbamazepine-induced SJS/TEN has been extensively studied.
-A 2014 meta-analysis (n=205 cases, n=692 carbamazepine-tolerant controls) found a significant association between HLA-B*1502 and carbamazepine-induced SJS/TEN ( OR=80.70, p=1.88*10-51), with a sensitivity of 95% and a specificity of 90%.1 The robustness of these data prompted the FDA to add a black box warning to the carbamazepine package insert, stating that carbamazepine should be avoided in patients positive for HLA-B*1502 unless the benefits clearly outweigh the risks.2
+A meta-analysis by Grover et al. (n=205 cases, n=692 carbamazepine-tolerant controls) found a significant association between HLA-B*1502 and carbamazepine-induced SJS/TEN (Table 1, OR=80.70, p=1.88×10-51).1 The robustness of these data prompted the FDA to add a black box warning to the carbamazepine package insert, stating that carbamazepine should be avoided in patients positive for HLA-B*1502 unless the benefits clearly outweigh the risks.2

-ReferencesThe HLA-A*3101 allele does not appear to be a clinically relevant predictor of lamotrigine-induced adverse events as a GWAS failed to find an association between the allele and lamotrigine-induced cADRs (OR=0.756, p=0.698).6
+ReferencesThe HLA-A*3101 allele does not appear to be a clinically relevant predictor of lamotrigine-induced adverse events as a genome-wide association study (GWAS) failed to find an association between the allele and lamotrigine-induced cADRs (OR=0.756, p=0.698).8

 Who should be tested?